1Hyena/cryptograffiti/api/README.md

     only those TX records that have their raw transaction details available on the server.
 If `cache` parameter is set to '0', then fetch only those TX records that have their raw transaction details missing from the server.
+    If the `height` parameter is set, then only those TXs will be returned that have their block height equal to or greater than the value of the said parameter.

     _POST Parameters:_
     * `fun`            --- `get_txs`